Professor Charlotte Brunsdon

 Research Interests

 All of my research, across a range of topics which range from London as a cinematic city to television crime series, is concerned with the relationship between particular texts and broader cultural contexts.
-I’m interested in the ways in which cultures use film and television to tell stories about themselves, and what can be learned by paying close attention to texts that are often considered unimportant or trivial.
-I have argued for the importance of the study of television and have worked with John Caughie to edit the book series, Oxford Television Studies, and with Lynn Spigel to document the emergence of Feminist Television Criticism in two anthologies.
-Television Cities (2018) suggests that scholarship about the audio-visual city should attend to the urban images and rhythms of the many television cities.
-This book has a central chapter on London which complements my earlier London in Cinema, and I am working on a book which will extend attention to the broader territories of British film and television.
-I have recently edited a collection of Stuart Hall’s writings on the media, History of the Present, which will be published by Duke University Press in 2021 as part of their series of Hall’s selected writings.
+I’m interested in the ways in which film and television tell stories and make images which speak of more than themselves, and what can be learned by paying close attention to texts that are often considered unimportant or trivial.
+I have argued for the importance of the study of television and worked with John Caughie to edit the book series, Oxford Television Studies, and with Lynn Spigel to document the emergence of Feminist Television Criticism in two anthologies.
+My 2018 book Television Cities (2018) suggests that scholarship about the audio-visual city – so quick to move from cinema to digital – should attend to the urban images and rhythms of the many television cities which fill our living rooms.
+This book has a central chapter on London which complements my earlier London in Cinema, and my current project extends attention to the broader territories and audio-visual landscapes of British film and television in the twenty-first century.

 Selected publications